17ishneetkaur-dotcom/Banglatrails_codebase/README.md

 ## 🇧🇩 The Challenge

-Bangladesh is home to vibrant cultures, centuries of heritage, breathtaking landscapes, and countless local experiences.
+West bengal is home to vibrant cultures, centuries of heritage, breathtaking landscapes, and countless local experiences.
 Yet much of this richness remains hidden behind conventional tourism routes.

 Travelers often miss: